LavenderMoon/Docs/RFCs/Infinite Rotations, r1.md

 * If `version` is equal to 1:
 	* Set variable `rots` to the value of the next four bytes, interpreted as a big-endian value.
 	* Until you reach the end-of-file:
-		* Set variable `rot` to the value of the next byte.
+		* Set variable `rot` to the value of the next character.
 		* If `rot` equals `0x00`:
 			* Set variable `sprite` to the value of the next four characters.
 			* Set variable `rot` to the value of the next character.